+RECOMMEDATIONS

-- 1. Historic metals such as iron and steel are generally ungalvanized or have lost their galvanic coating.
+Historic metals, such as iron and steel, are generally ungalvanized or have lost their galvanic coating.
 Iron and steel corrode, rust, and expand in dimension when exposed to water.
-Should this occur, the rust can be scraped from the metal, then the metal treated with a zinc-rich primer or galvanizing compound to renew the protection of the metal.
-All exterior iron and steel must be painted. - 2.
-Historic copper and lead coated copper have a naturally occurring oxidation layer that protects the metal from deterioration.
-These metals can last for 70-100 years. - 3.
+This corrosion causes cracking when embedded in masonry and concrete, and staining and rot at wood.
+Rust can be scraped from the metal, then the metal treated with a zinc-rich primer or galvanizing compound to renew the protection of the metal.
+All exterior iron and steel must be painted.

+Historic copper and lead-coated copper have a naturally occurring oxidation layer that protects the metal from deterioration.
+These metals can last for 70-100 years, and develop a protective patina that should be maintained.

 Zinc was often used for fine historic details such as applied moldings in soffits and pressed metal panels.
-Should you observe zinc deterioration, consult with a qualified professional for recommended repairs. - 4.
+Should zinc deterioration be observed, consult with a qualified professional for recommended repairs.

 Aluminum became a popular window and railing material following World War II.
 Similar to steel, many alloys of aluminum are used in the construction industry.
-It will corrode in highly acidic or basic environments (exposure to coastal environments, clay soils). - 5.
+It will corrode in highly acidic or basic environments (exposure to coastal environments, clay soils).

 Avoid galvanic corrosion by separating dissimilar metals.